ahmedkhammessi/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
 - Adapt the imbalanced classes detected in the dataset.
+- Increase the max_total_runs parameter of HyperDriveConfig
+- Increase the experiment_timeout_minutes parameter of the AutoMLConfig